-An audit for a course must be approved by the teacher and counselor early in the semester.
+An audit for a course must be approved by the teacher and counselor early in the semester. - 4.
+Marching Band if the student is using the course for P.E. credit.

 CLASS RANK & GRADUATION HONORS

 Class Rank & Graduation Honors are determined solely by grade point average.
 A minimum of 23 credits is required for graduation.
 A student who earns a total of 23 credits after 7 semesters with a grade average of 3.0 will be an Honors graduate.
 Each student earning 23 credits after 7 semesters and a grade average of 3.75 or higher will graduate Magna Cum Laude.
 Each student earning 23 credits after 7 semesters and a grade average of 4.25 or higher will graduate Summa Cum Laude.
 An appropriate "Honor Student" seal will be affixed to the diploma for qualifying students.